arikkert/ansible-dockerhost/README.md

 hostvars
 * containers: optional list of containers that should be running on target host
-* pods: optional list of pods that should be running on target host

 These vars are used in the roles